What is franchise law?

 There are more than 20 countries that have instituted some form of disclosure law regarding franchising.
 While the specific content of these laws varies from country to country, most foreign disclosure laws are generally more lenient than US regulation.

-It is necessary that franchisors also register their trademark in the foreign country.
+It is necessary that franchisors also register their trademark in a foreign country.
 This process, too, depends on the foreign country of interest.
 Most often, countries possess some sort of federal register that contains all of the currently active trademarks.
 Franchisors may research these databases to deduce whether their trademark is available in the country.
 It is also necessary that franchisors consider whether their trademark has the potential to translate smoothly in the new country.

 Now, keep reading…